bonhamdaniel/prolog-basics/List/README.md

-List Program - accepts a single integer x and a list of integers L from the user, then displays all the positions in L that x resides.
+List Program - accepts a single integer x and a list of integers L from the user, then displays all the positions in L where x resides.

 Usage Instructions (examples use SWI-Prolog):